grondilu/base58-raku/README.md

 # Base58

-Satoshi Nakamo's binary-to-text encoding in Raku.
+Satoshi Nakamoto's binary-to-text encoding in Raku.
 No checksum.

 ## Synopis